 I have just joined the Hamilton Lab at NDSU as a postdoctoral fellow!
-I will be working on the role that whole genome duplication plays on diversification using the polyploid Geum triflorum.
+I will be working on the role that whole genome duplication plays on diversification using the polyploid Geum triflorum (Rosaceae).

 Our latest paper in Micromeria (Lamiaceae) diversification was published this month on Molecular Phylogenetics and Evolution.
 The paper is freely available for download using this link (until January 15th, 2018).

 In this study, we developed a new RAD sequencing approach to improve the phylogenetic resolution of the species of Micromeria endemic to the Canary Islands.
 Special attention was given to disentangle the relationships within M. varia species complex.
 Our results support the latest species reclassification and also explain the role of introgression in this group's diversification.

 Our most recent work on the diversification of Micromeria in the Canary Islands was published today in BMC Evolutionary Biology 17.
 The paper is Open Access and can be downloaded here.

 Our study discusses the role that inter-island colonization, hybridization and gene-flow play in Micromeria diversification.
 Furthermore, our results suggest the existence of a syngameon, following the surfing syngameon hypothesis (Caujapé-Castells 2011.
 In: Bramwell D, Caujapé-Castells J. The biology of island floras, p.
 284–324), which might facilitate speciation and colonization on oceanic archipelagos.